The Road to Hell is Paved with Good Intentions

 The change that they couldn’t have expected: The periphery effects of the Product (Red) campaign has lead to “many nonprofit organizations dedicated to the HIV/AIDS crisis in Africa have not been able to receive grants or funding through donations…because of the misconception that Africa is saved.”
 The organization which created the campaign did not anticipate that the campaign would actually inhibit other humanitarian aid efforts in fighting against the same issues.

 Kolko is right that the consequences of a product are the responsibility of the designer.
-Though the question then become, how do designers predict the outcome their products will have on the world?
-Especially if it’s changing the world in “ways you couldn’t image”?
+Though the question then becomes, how do designers predict the outcomes their products will have on the world?
+Especially if it’s changing the world in “ways you couldn’t imagine”?

-Prediction is impossible, but how a designer reacts to the consequences of their product is changeable.
-Designers have a responsibility to not only the products the develop, but also to observe and counter the negative effects their products have on a community.
+For me, a prediction is impossible, but how a designer reacts to the consequences of their product is changeable.
+Designers have a responsibility to not only the products they develop but also to observe and counter the negative effects their products have on a community.
 Instead of viewing a designer’s responsibility as the repercussion of the product, the designer is also responsible for continuing to iterate and listen to the people it has affected.
 In the chart below this phase of continued responsibility is called “Continue”.
 There are two tools all designers should use to help themselves take on the responsibility of countering these unforeseen consequences: Ethnographic research and iteration.